ezzye/dogshit/README.md

 ## Version control

 Personal PDF statements should not be committed to the repository.
-The `.gitignore` file ignores `*.pdf` files while allowing the sample files kept in `Redacted bank statements`.
+The `.gitignore` file contains an `*.pdf` rule so your own statements are skipped, while allowing the sample files kept in `Redacted bank statements`.